teng10/tn-shadow-qst/README.md

 3. `530_0_train.csv`: Contains the training results, containing `loss` for each training step, as well as comprehensive descriptions of all the parameter configurations for the training process.

 ## Dependencies
-This project relies on a third-party for the tensor network calculations.
+This project relies on a third-party package for the tensor network calculations.
 We would like to acknowledge and thank the developers of [quimb](https://quimb.readthedocs.io/en/latest/#).